Tungso

 The instrument is parallel to the Chinese xiao, and equivalent to its variant, dongxiao, and the Japanese name is shakuhachi.
 A distinctive feature of the tungso, unlike other vertical flutes is that it may have a buzzing membrane, similar to that of the Korean transverse flute, the daegeum.
 This is especially common in the folk variety of the instrument.

 The tungso is a vertical flute made of thick, aged bamboo.
-Until the mid-Joseon Era, tungso had been used mainly in court music, but by the end of the 19th century and the early 20th century, it became a more widely used instrument.
+Until the mid-Joseon period, tungso had been used mainly in court music, but by the end of the 19th century and the early 20th century, it became a more widely used instrument.
 Today, it is played in accompaniment to masked dances like the Bukcheong sajanoreum.

-The tongso is made thicker and larger than Danso, and the length is 55 cm and the inner diameter is 2 cm.
+The tongso is made thicker and larger than danso, and the length is 55 cm and the inner diameter is 2 cm.

+Use

+Like the daegeum, there is a special hole called cheonggong covered with a thin membrane made of reed between the breathing mouth and the hole, which produces a vibrating sound.
+The tungso was also played as court music, but is rarely played now.